 Coolant pumps.
 One good thing that came from ‘S’ development – an improved coolant pump!
+Though they are not exactly 'pumps', more 'agitators.
 Unfortunately, the coolant pump has fallen into the oil pump syndrome – biggest is best!
 True for road cars spending most of their time at low-ish rpm under load, but not for high revving engines.
 The A-series pump is essentially centrifugal, its pumping capability squaring with engine rpm.
 The design is such that maximum efficiency is around 2,000rpm, so at low speed it is hardly moving any water.
 At 2,000 rpm it is pumping all the coolant needed to cool the engine, so higher rpm just means it is sapping power.
 If your engine spends all its time north of 3,500 rpm or so, a deep impeller pump is costing power, and may be causing cavitation, reducing cooling efficiency.
 To mediate the A-plus motors got a bigger diameter pump pulley (first seen on the Cooper S), and should be used where possible on modified road engines.

 I would very strongly advise against the use of the after-market coolant pumps that have the 'folded tin' impeller as opposed to the cast iron one on the original equipment types.
 They are inefficient and have a tendency for the impeller to fall off at the worst moment!
 There are some about with plastic impellers.
 They seem OK, but I haven't put one to test on a race motor yet.
 All I can say is I have not seen a road car with one fitted that has failed yet.